AGIZA-eg/alx-pre_course/week_2/README.md

 > #### Harness the Power of the Django Web Framework to Supercharge Your Dev Project
 >
 > [Get It Done](https://radixweb.com/hire-django-developers)

-> Over to YouThat's all, then!
-As you can see, it is not an impossible task to set up the Django REST Framework and create REST APIs.
-With very little code, we created an API that works perfectly.
-Using the built-in browsable API, we tested it out as well.And this is just the tip of the iceberg.
-If you want to learn more about the framework, you should absolutely look over the [extensive documentation and tutorials](https://www.django-rest-framework.org/community/tutorials-and-resources/ "extensive documentation and tutorial") posted on DRF's website, as suggested by our [Django dev team](https://radixweb.com/django-development "Django dev team").Additionally, there is [a django blog repository](https://github.com/olegkovalov/django_blog "a django blog repository") that you can surf for any kind of suggestions or ideas.
-However, if you are familiar with the fundamentals, you have a long way to go.
-Because the world of APIs is so versatile, you will find it easy to work with any kind of product, paving your path to becoming a valuable team member and a vetted software development soldier!

-A master communicator and strategist, Nihar Raval renders his services as AVP of Sales at Radixweb.
-Here he leads sales service verticals across geo-locations ranging from enterprise application development to performance assessment to enterprise mobility solutions to cloud migration strategies and much more.
-With a keen focus on .Net Core and Open Source Technologies like PHP, including Scripting Languages like React JS, Angular JS , Node JS, Nihar doubles up as a seasoned IT sales and consultation professional.
-He is passionate about everything tech, and this drive is clearly visible in his approach towards client management and achieving customer success through the creation of innovative tech solutions.
-In his free time, Nihar enjoys a good informative read and loves watching and playing multiple sports .